Today I want to share with you how to decorate simple T-Rex Dinosaur Cookies!

 So, are we ready?

-Step 2: Fill in the belly with flood icing - being careful not to overfill it!
-You don't want the icing to spill over the edges - sometimes it takes a few minute for this to happen!
+- Fill in the belly with flood icing - be careful not to overfill it!
+You don't want the icing to spill over the edges - sometimes it takes a few minutes for this to happen!

-Step 3: Outline the rest of the body of the dinosaur with green stiff icing.
-I like to start at a endpoint if possible - or a corner where there would be a natural ending place.
+- Outline the rest of the body of the dinosaur with green stiff icing.
+I like to start at a sharp point if possible - or a corner where there would be a natural ending place.

-Step 4: Again, working in groups of 6-8 cookies, after I had them all outlined, I went back to the first one and begin to flood them.
+- Again, working in groups of 6-8 dino cookies, after I had them all outlined, I went back to the first one and began to flood them.

 The flat end is perfect for spreading icing into small spaces - the pointed end is perfect for popping any air bubbles!

-Those above are still settling but they will end up flat and smooth with the green.
+- In the first photo you can see they are still settling but they will end up flat and smooth with the green.
 But if you wanted them raised, you could wait and pipe them after the green icing had dried for 15-20 minutes.
-You can see the difference below:
+You can see the difference in the third photo after they've both dried.

 That's pretty cool, huh?
 I think either way it looks very neat!